 The scenario reserve defined in Section 4, but with the following differences:

-Using anticipated experience assumptions with no margins, with the exception of mortality factors described in Section 7.C.1.b of this section.

 Using the interest rates and equity return assumptions specific to each scenario.

 Using NAER and discount rates defined in Section 4 specific to each scenario to discount the cash flows.

-Shall reflect future mortality improvement in line with anticipated experience assumptions.
+Shall reflect future mortality improvement in line with prudent estimate assumptions.

 Shall not reflect correlation between longevity and economic risks.